tarantool/doc/doc/book/admin/logs.rst

     2017-04-04 15:54:04.989 [29255] main C> entering the event loop
     2017-04-04 15:54:47.147 [29255] main/107/console/unix/: I> Hello for the manual readers

-When logging to a file, the system administrator must ensure logs are rotated timely and do not take up all the available disk space.
+When :ref:`logging to a file <cfg_logging-log>`, the system administrator must ensure logs are rotated timely and do not take up all the available disk space.
 With ``tarantoolctl``, log rotation is pre-configured to use ``logrotate`` program, which you must have installed.